MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/commit-a-product-submission.md

 ## Response

-A successful request for creating a new submission for a product returns a string.
+A successful request for creating a new submission for a product returns an empty 202 response.

 ### Response body